Analyze run results

 • AIP Logic functions: Trace the function execution step-by-step with the native Logic debugger.

-• Evaluators: Check input and output values as well as the expected vs. actual evaluator results.
+• Evaluators: Check input and output values, expected vs. actual evaluator results, and debug outputs from custom function evaluators.

 Function output in AIP Evals debug view.